JulioDoAr/university-projects/4º/MDAD-SocialNetwork/README.md

 ## Eclipse

-[Eclipse](https://eclipseide.org/) as IDE for the Java project
+[Eclipse](https://eclipseide.org/) as IDE for the Java project.

 ## Visual Studio Code

-[VSCode](https://code.visualstudio.com/) As IDE for the Jupyther Notebook
+[VSCode](https://code.visualstudio.com/) as IDE for the Jupyther Notebook.

 # Developers
 This project was made in group with: